|

 The following operand shall be supported:

-one or more of the files, the standard input shall be
+or more of the files, the standard input shall be used;

-used; the standard input shall be read one line at a
+the standard input shall be read one line at a time,

-Implementations shall support pasting of at least 12
+shall support pasting of at least 12 file operands.

 The input files shall be text files, except that line lengths